Aratramba/pug-doc/README.md

 ## Basic usage
-Use the keyword `@jadedoc` to search for [unbuffered block comments](http://jade-lang.com/reference/comments/) inside your jade files to be used as input.
+Use the keyword `@jadedoc` to flag [unbuffered block comments](http://jade-lang.com/reference/comments/) inside your jade files.
 Comments should be written in [YAML](http://en.wikipedia.org/wiki/YAML) format.

 Only the name argument is required.
 This is the key of your output JSON object.